Technical Details

 Data Model

-Vocabularies modelled in TermIt are using two specific data models – Data description ontology and TermIt ontology, both developed by Knowledge-based and Software Systems Group (KBSS).
+Vocabularies modeled in TermIt are compatible with SKOS.
+Two more ontologies are used to cover additional parts of the data model: the Data description ontology and the TermIt ontology, both developed by the Knowledge-based and Software Systems Group (KBSS).

-Basic ontology used for description of any data is called Data description ontology and is described on this page.
+Basic ontology used for description of any data.
+Its description as well as serialization in various RDF formats can be found on this page.
 It is based on the Unified Foundational Ontology (UFO).
-The ontology is made to describe any data source, such as databases, data in various formats, files etc.
+The ontology allows describing any data source, such as databases, data in various formats, files, etc.

 Vocabulary